btakita/philosophy/src/ego.md

 ## [Cultural](./culture.md) Definition

+<a href="http://en.wiktionary.org/wiki/ego" target="_blank">ego (wiktionary)</a>

+> ### Noun

+> ​the self, especially with a sense of self-importance

+> (psychology, Freudian) the most central part of the mind, which mediates with one's surroundings

 <a href="https://en.wikipedia.org/wiki/Ego" target="_blank">Ego (Wikipedia)</a>

 <a href="https://en.wikipedia.org/wiki/Ego_(Freudian)" target="_blank">Ego (Freudian) (Wikipedia)</a>

+> According to this model of the psyche, the id is the set of uncoordinated instinctual trends; the super-ego plays the critical and moralizing role; and the ego is the organized, realistic part that mediates between the desires of the id and the super-ego.
+The super-ego can stop one from doing certain things that one's id may want to do.

 <a href="https://en.wikipedia.org/wiki/Ego_(religion)" target="_blank">Ego (Religion) (Wikipedia)</a>

+> In South Asian traditions, the state of being trapped in the illusory belief that one is the false ego (ahamkara: "I am a doer") is known as maya or samsara.
+In psychology, 'Ego' is presumed as one of the three parts of psychic apparatus defined by Sigmund Freud's structural model.
+It is also defined by various religions across the world where slight differences also occur in their conceptions.
+Hinduism and Buddhism have least differences in defining various psychological terms such as self, ego, soul, etc.

 ## [This Philosophy](./this-philosophy.md) Definition